-Police in three pilot areas are trialling a new roadside vision test that could lead to tradespeople losing their licence if they fail.
+Police in three pilot areas trialled a new roadside vision test throughout September that could lead to tradespeople losing their licence if they fail.

 It’s part of a crackdown on the thousands of UK drivers on the road with bad eyesight.
 Police want to understand the extent of the problem across the UK – and to make sure everyone on the road is safe and legal.

 - Britain’s most dangerous roads: 10 roads you should avoid